ltgoslo/norec_fine/README.md

 ## Overview
 While the previously released dataset [NoReC_eval](https://github.com/ltgoslo/norec_eval) labeled sentences as to whether they are _evaluative_ or sentiment-bearing, NoReC_fine expands on these annotations by also labeling polar expressions, holders and targets.
 The data comprises roughly 8000 sentences across almost 300 reviews and 10 different thematic categories (literature, products, restaurants, etc.), and is a subset of the [Norwegian Review Corpus](https://github.com/ltgoslo/norec) (NoReC; [Velldal et al. 2018](http://www.lrec-conf.org/proceedings/lrec2018/pdf/851.pdf)).

+# Terms of use
+NoReC_fine inherits the license of the underlying [NoReC](https://github.com/ltgoslo/norec) corpus, copied here for convenience:

+The data is distributed under a Creative Commons Attribution-NonCommercial licence (CC BY-NC 4.0), access the full license text here: https://creativecommons.org/licenses/by-nc/4.0/

+The licence is motivated by the need to block the possibility of third parties redistributing the orignal reviews for commercial purposes.
+Note that **machine learned models**, extracted **lexicons**, **embeddings**, and similar resources that are created on the basis of NoReC are not considered to contain the original data and so **can be freely used also for commercial purposes** despite the non-commercial condition.

 ## Conversion from BRAT to Json

 We include a script to convert from BRAT format to a Json format that is easier to deal with.
 To get the converted data, simply run: